remy/nodemon/.github/CONTRIBUTING.md

 ## Code standards

-Ensure that your code adheres to the included `.jshintrc` and `.jscsrc` configs.
+Ensure that your code adheres to the included `.jshintrc` and `.eslintrc.json` configs.

 ## Sending pull requests